 Rick's Free Auto Repair Advice

-How to charge a car battery after jump start
+Learn how to charge a car battery after a jump start

 Your alternator is NOT a charger

 The alternator’s job is to supply the power needed for all electrical items on the vehicle, plus replenish the battery from the last start up.
-The alternator is not a battery charger so much as it is a battery maintainer.
-If the alternator has to recharge an overly discharged battery, the alternator will become over-worked, which will shorten its life.
+But the alternator is not a battery recharger so much as it is a battery maintainer.
+If the alternator has to recharge a discharged battery, the alternator will become over-worked, which will shorten its life.
+That’s especially true if you try to recharge a dead battery by idling your engine.
+That puts a tremendous load on the alternator, which causes it to overheat and fail prematurely.

 Maximum Alternator Output Only Occurs at high RPMS